Arman-Espiar/SeleniumChain/README.md

 # SeleniumChains

-SeleniumChains is a library for fluent use and Avoiding repetitive tasks.
+SeleniumChains is a library for fluent use and Avoiding repetitive code.
 This library has many helpful extension methods.

 ## Usage